microsoft/OpenHack-FHIR/MC4H/Docs/Debug-Maintenance.md

-#  Debugging, Operations, and Maintenance
+#  FHIR Sync Agent Debugging, Operations, and Maintenance

 ## Introduction
 In this challenge you will learn to recoginize and address some of the issues that can happen with MC4H.